sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 The answer to these questions is contained in the **target**.
 The target is defined in the `sasjs/sasjsconfig.json` file and contains (at a minimum):

 * Target `name`.
 This is a one-word alias, used in the sasjs commands to refer to the target definition.
 * `appLoc`.
-This represents the root folder in SAS Metadata or SAS Drive under which the content will be deployed.
+The root folder in SAS Metadata or SAS Drive under which our content will be deployed.
 * `serverUrl`.
 This is the server on which the assets will be deployed
 * `servertype`.
 Either SAS9 or SASVIYA, this attribute tells `sasjs build` which type of program to create.